Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Partition on a reference disk

 \subsection{The reference disk}

-Let $D$ be a local unstable disk as in the assumption of Theorem~\ref{t:Markov towers}.
-Given $\delta_1$ as in Remark~\ref{re.delta1}, take $0<\delta_s<\delta_1/2$ such that points in $K$ have local stable manifolds of radius $\delta_s$.
-In particular, these local stable leaves are contained in~$U$; recall \eqref{e.delta1}.
+Let $D$ be a local unstable disk as in Theorem~\ref{t:Markov towers}.
+Given $\delta_1>0$ as in Remark~\ref{re.delta1}, we take $0<\delta_s<\delta_1/2$ such that points in $K$ have local stable manifolds of radius $\delta_s$.
+In particular, these local stable leaves are contained in the neighborhood~$U$ of~$K$; recall \eqref{e.delta1}.